-16 See also Kentucky Legis.
-Research Comm'n, Research Report No.125, Mentally Retarded Offenders in Adult and Juvenile Correctional Institutions, at A-3 (1975); id. at A-29 to A-34; AK 55; DE 331; National Inst. of Corrections, U.S. Dep't of Justice, The Handicapped Offender 4 (1981); L. Teplin, The Prevalence of Severe Mental Disorder Among Male Urban Jail Detainees: Comparison with the Epidemiologic Catchment Area Program, 80 Am.
+18 See also Kentucky Legis.
+Research Comm'n, Research Report No.125, Mentally Retarded Offenders in Adult and Juvenile Correctional Institutions, at A-3 (1975) ("Kentucky Corrections offers no appropriate treatment to the retarded and subjects them to varied institutional abuse."); id. at A-29 to A-34 (documenting widespread problem across more than half of the States in dealing with mentally retarded inmates); AK 55 (jail failed to provide person with disability medical treatment); DE 331 ("There exists a gross lack of psychiatric care for juveniles and adult offenders.
+While the system provides other medical care, those in need of psychiatric treatment are often left with little or no intervention."); National Inst. of Corrections, U.S. Dep't of Justice, The Handicapped Offender 4 (1981) (noting the lack of appropriate treatment facilities for mentally ill and mentally retarded offenders, inadequate training of personnel to treat the disabled offender, and inadequate diagnostic services); L. Teplin, The Prevalence of Severe Mental Disorder Among Male Urban Jail Detainees: Comparison with the Epidemiologic Catchment Area Program, 80 Am.
 J. Pub.
-Health 663, 666 (June 1990).
+Health 663, 666 (June 1990) ("[S]ince disorders such as schizophrenia, major depression, and mania require immediate attention, jails must routinely screen all incoming detainees for severe mental disorder.
+Interestingly, although the courts mandate that jails conduct routine mental health evaluations, many jails do not do so.").

-systems barely scratches the surface of constitutional minima," leaving prisoners with disabilities without adequate treatment for their needs.17
+most State systems barely scratches the surface of constitutional minima," leaving prisoners with disabilities without adequate treatment for their needs.19

 Congress was aware that "the confinement of inmates who are in need of psychiatric care and treatment in the so called psychiatric unit of the Louisiana State Penitentiary constitutes cruel and unusual punishment in violation of the Eighth Amendment to the United States Constitution."
 Civil Rights for Instit.
 Persons: Hearings on H.R.
 2439 and H.R.
 5791 Before the House Comm. on the Judiciary, 95th Cong., 1st Sess.
-320-321 (1977) (H.R.
+320- 321 (1977) (H.R.
 2439 Hearings).
-The lack of treatment of mentally ill patients in other jurisdictions was found to be equally constitutionally deficient.
-18 One inmate "who had suffered a stroke and was partially incontinent" was made to sit day after day on a wooden bench beside his bed so that the bed would be kept clean.
+The lack of treatment of mentally ill patients in other jurisdictions was found to be equally constitutionally deficient.20 One inmate "who had suffered a stroke and was partially incontinent" was made to sit day after day on a wooden bench beside his bed so that the bed would be kept clean.
 He frequently fell from the bench, and his legs became blue and swollen.
 One leg was later amputated, and he died the following day.

 S. 1393 Hearings 1067.
 As a result of the denial of the most basic medical care, "[a] quadriplegic [inmate] suffered from bedsores which had developed into open wounds because of lack of care and which eventually became infested with maggots."
 Ibid.
 "Days would pass without his bandages being changed, until the stench pervaded the entire ward.
 The records show that in the month before his death, he was bathed and [h]is dressings were changed only once."
 Ibid.
-That, unfortunately, was not an isolated incident.
-See S. 1393 Hearings 232-234.
-In another facility, correctional officers served "mental patients" a "'stew' (containing no meats or vegetables) that was lacking in nutritional quality" because corrections officials reasoned that "mental cases don't know what they eat anyway."
+That, unfortunately, was not an isolated incident.21 In another facility, correctional officers served "mental patients" a "stew' (containing no meats or vegetables) that was lacking in nutritional quality" because corrections officials reasoned that "mental cases don't know what they eat anyway."
 Id. at 234.
 Indeed, inmates with disabilities have broadly been denied "the minimal civilized measure of life's necessities."
-Farmer, 511 U.S. at 834.19
+Farmer, 511 U.S. at 834.22

-17 AIDS and the Admin. of Justice: Hearing Before the House Comm. on the Judiciary, 100th Cong., 1st Sess.
+19 AIDS and the Admin. of Justice: Hearing Before the House Comm. on the Judiciary, 100th Cong., 1st Sess.
 39 (1987); see ibid. (medical system in Illinois prisons had been held unconstitutional).